 Separation, divorce, family disputes and parenting matters can be extremely stressful.
 Without good legal counsel, it is difficult to navigate through personal issues and a complex legal process at times like that.

-At SS Lawyers, we listen to our clients, care about their problems and act in their best interest to attempt to resolve your family dispute outside of court.
+At Shore Lawyers Five Dock, we listen to our clients, care about their problems and act in their best interest to attempt to resolve your family dispute outside of court.
 Advice and representation by an experienced family lawyer can make a world of difference.

 We offer you a free first telephone consultation.
 Please contact us to discuss your matter, and make an appointment.

-SS Lawyers will be able to advise you on:
+Shore Lawyers Five Dock will be able to advise you on:

 - Divorce and decree nisi